-- (a) In the event of any Liquidating Event (as defined below), each holder of a share of Preferred Stock shall be entitled to receive, prior and in preference to any distribution of any of the assets or surplus funds of the Corporation to the holders of Common Stock by reason of their ownership thereof, an amount per share of Seed Preferred Stock equal to the Seed Original Issue Price (as defined below), an amount per share of Series A Preferred Stock equal to the Series B Original Issue Price (as defined below), an amount per share of Series B-1 Preferred Stock equal to the Series B-1 Original Issue Price (as defined below), an amount per share of Series C Preferred Stock equal to the Series C Original Issue Price (as defined below), and an amount per share of Series D Preferred Stock equal to the Series D Original Issue Price (as defined below), plus an amount equal to any declared but unpaid dividends thereon to and including the date full payment shall be tendered to the holders of the Preferred Stock with respect to such liquidation, dissolution or winding up (the amounts payable pursuant to this sentence are hereinafter referred to as the "Seed Liquidation Amount," the "Series A Liquidation Amount," the "Series B-1 Liquidation Amount," the "Series C Liquidation Amount" and the "Series D Liquidation Amount" respectively, and collectively, the "Liquidation Amounts"). - (b) If the assets or surplus funds to be distributed to the holders of the Preferred Stock pursuant to Section 3.2(a) are insufficient to permit the payment to such holders of their full Liquidation Amounts, the assets and surplus funds legally available for distribution shall be distributed ratably among the holders of the Preferred Stock in proportion to the full Liquidation Amount each such holder is otherwise entitled to receive under Section 3.2(a). - (c) All of the Liquidation Amounts to be paid to the holders of the Preferred Stock pursuant to this Section 3.2 in the event of a Liquidating Event shall be paid or set apart for payment before the payment or setting apart for payment of any amount for, or the distribution of any assets of the Corporation to, the holders of the Common Stock in connection with such Liquidating Event.
-Subject to the provisions of Section 3.2(d) below, after payment or the setting apart of payment to the holders of the Preferred Stock of the Liquidation Amounts so payable to them, all remaining assets available for distribution (after payment or provision for payment of all debts and liabilities of the Corporation) shall be distributed to the holders of the Common Stock and the Preferred Stock ratably in proportion to the number of shares of Common Stock they then hold, determined for this purpose as if each share of Preferred Stock had been converted voluntarily into Common Stock at the then-applicable Conversion Price (as defined below) immediately prior to such Liquidating Event, provided that no holder of any share of Preferred Stock shall receive any payment under this sentence of Section 3.2(c) with respect to such share to the extent that the aggregate of all payments with respect to such share under Section 3.2(a) and this sentence of Section 3.2(c) exceeds the product of two times the Liquidation Amount for such share of Preferred Stock. - (d) Notwithstanding anything in this Section 3.2 to the contrary, if a holder of any share of Preferred Stock would receive a greater amount pursuant to this Section 3.2 with respect to such share of Preferred Stock upon a Liquidating Event by voluntarily converting such share into Common Stock immediately prior to such Liquidating Event at the then-applicable
+(a) In the event of any Liquidating Event (as defined below), each holder of a share of Preferred Stock shall be entitled to receive, prior and in preference to any distribution of any of the assets or surplus funds of the Corporation to the holders of Common Stock by reason of their ownership thereof, an amount per share of Seed Preferred Stock equal to the Seed Original Issue Price (as defined below), an amount per share of Series A Preferred Stock equal to the Series A Original Issue Price (as defined below), an amount per share of Series B-1 Preferred Stock equal to the Series B-1 Original Issue Price (as defined below), an amount per share of Series B-1 Preferred Stock equal to the Series C Preferred Stock equal to the Series C Original Issue Price (as defined below), and an amount per share of Series D Preferred Stock equal to the Series D Original Issue Price (as defined below), plus an amount equal to any declared but unpaid dividends thereon to and including the date full payment shall be tendered to the holders of the Preferred Stock with respect to such liquidation, dissolution or winding up (the amounts payable pursuant to this sentence are hereinafter referred to as the "Series B Liquidation Amount," the "Series B Liquidation Amount," the "Series C Liquidation Amount," the "Ser

+(b) If the assets or surplus funds to be distributed to the holders of the Preferred Stock pursuant to Section 3.2(a) are insufficient to permit the payment to such holders of their full Liquidation Amounts, the assets and surplus funds legally available for distribution shall be distributed ratably among the holders of the Preferred Stock in proportion to the full Liquidation Amount each such holder is otherwise entitled to receive under Section 3.2(a).

+(c) All of the Liquidation Amounts to be paid to the holders of the Preferred Stock pursuant to this Section 3.2 in the event of a Liquidating Event shall be paid or set apart for payment before the payment or setting apart for payment of any amount for, or the distribution of any assets of the Corporation to, the holders of the Common Stock in connection with such Liquidating Event.
+Subject to the provisions of Section 3.2(d) below, after payment or the setting apart of payment to the holders of the Preferred Stock of the Liquidation Amounts so payable to them, all remaining assets available for distribution (after payment or provision for payment of all debts and liabilities of the Corporation) shall be distributed to the holders of the Common Stock and the Preferred Stock ratably in proportion to the number of shares of Common Stock they then hold, determined for this purpose as if each share of Preferred Stock had been converted voluntarily into Common Stock at the then-applicable Conversion Price (as defined below) immediately prior to such Liquidating Event, provided that no holder of any share of Preferred Stock shall receive any payment under this sentence of Section 3.2(c) exceeds the product of two times the Liquidation Amount for such share of Preferred Stock.

+(d) Notwithstanding anything in this Section 3.2 to the contrary, if a holder of any share of Preferred Stock would receive a greater amount pursuant to this Section 3.2 with respect to such share of Preferred Stock upon a Liquidating Event by voluntarily converting such share into Common Stock immediately prior to such Liquidating Event at the then-applicable